nus-cs2103-AY2324S1/ip/README.md

 To use BauBauBot, follow these simple steps:

-1. **Download the JAR File**: You can download the JAR file for BauBauBot from the latest releases on our [GitHub page](https://github.com/et-irl/ip/releases).
+1. **Download the JAR File**: You can download the JAR file for BauBauBot from the latest releases from [here](https://github.com/et-irl/ip/releases).

 2. **Run the JAR File**: After downloading the JAR file, open your command terminal and navigate to the directory where the JAR file is located.
 Use the following command to run BauBauBot: